maxwelldorliea/github/README.md

 ## Instructions For Setting Up

-Clone the project and cd into github directory and move push executable file to the bin directory so that it can be accessible globally
+Clone the project and cd into github directory and copy push executable file to the bin directory so that it can be accessible globally